Bandy: Asian Winter Games

 At the 2011 Asian Winter Games, open to members of the Olympic Council of Asia, men's bandy was included for the first time.
 Three teams contested the inaugural competition, and Kazakhstan won the gold medal.
 The President of Kazakhstan, Nursultan Nazarbayev, attended the final.

 There was no bandy competition at the next Games, the 2017 Asian Winter Games held in Japan.

 Winter Universiade/Winter World University Games

 Bandy made its debut at the Winter Universiade during the 2019 Games in Krasonyarsk, Russia.
 Originally a six-team tournament for men and a four-team tournament for women were planned to be held.
 However, later China withdrew from the men's tournament and was supposed to be replaced by Belarus.
 Since that did not happen either, participating teams among women were Russia, Sweden, Norway and the United States, while among men Russia, Sweden, Norway, Finland and Kazakhstan.

-In 2019, the International University Sports Federation expected bandy to be a part of the 2023 Winter World University Games (Winter World University Games being the new name of the Winter Universiade) too, however, this does not seem to be so, as the hosts in Lake Placid, USA, has not included it in its preliminary schedules.
+In 2019, the International University Sports Federation expected bandy to be a part of the 2023 Winter World University Games (Winter World University Games being the new name of the Winter Universiade) too, however, this did not turn out to be so, as the hosts in Lake Placid, USA, did not included it in its schedules and no bandy teams were invited to the games.